Zazcallabah/fallenlondongrinder/readme.md

 The string is divided into location, name of storylet, then an optional number of branch navigations, then at the end a choice.

 The location is the area you wish to move to.
 The full name of an area will always work as long as you know the route.
-Some care has been taken to accept shorthand names, look for `$script:locations` in `apicalls.ps1`.
+Some care has been taken to accept shorthand names, look for `_locations` in `Session.cs`.
 If location is carnival then tickets will be automatically acquired.
 If location is shuttered palace, an action will be spent to gain access.
 Other locations may have other custom handling applied.

-Storylet and branch name lookup is done using the `-match` operator.
+Storylet and branch name lookup is done using the case insensitive regex matching.
 You can also supply an index number (starting at 1), or a question mark for a random selection.
 Multiple options can be given, separated by forward-slashes.
 In that case they will be tried one after another, left-to-right, until one works.

 #### require